eslint/eslint/docs/developer-guide/selectors.md

 If multiple selectors have equal specificity, their listeners will be called in alphabetical order for that node.

+Using `:has()` traverses subtrees, so a rule written in a way that uses ESLint's traversal instead of `:has()` may have a much better performance.

 ### Restricting syntax with selectors

 With the [no-restricted-syntax](/docs/rules/no-restricted-syntax.md) rule, you can restrict the usage of particular syntax in your code.
 For example, you can use the following configuration to disallow using `if` statements that do not have block statements as their body: